Louisiana Bayou Sac-a-lait

 Crappie are abundant in the waterways that criss-cross

 by Larry Larsen

 Two twitches of the rod tip was all it took for a pan-size crappie to tug back.
 The small bobber disappeared into the stained swamp water and the wispy rod bent

 into a hook-shape.
 I lifted the 3/4 pound fish into the boat and glanced forward at my guide for the day, Charlie Jeanmard.
 He also was hoisting in a crappie of about the same proportions.

-catching lots of "sac-a-lait," as the cajuns around the swamp call the crappie.
-So, who's not to
+Basin and catching lots of "sac-a-lait," as the cajuns around the swamp call the crappie.
+So

 The basin is dangerous to fish if you don't know what you're doing.
 When you

 are fishing in the flooded swamps, you may find that area is only two feet deep.
 But, in the bayous and tributaries, you can often find 10 to 20 feet of water.

 The majority of the crappie fishing takes place in the bayous and smaller creeks and canals, away from the deep river channels

 Finally, Jeanmard caught one that would have easily weighed over a pound, and ten feet further down the bank, my rod was doubled over by a heavy fish.
 It easily pulled